junxit/us-congress-bills-113/metadata.md

 - 2014-02-11 — Introduced in House
 - 2014-02-11 — Introduced in House
 - 2014-02-11 — Referred to the House Committee on House Administration.
+- 2014-05-07 — Considered under suspension of the rules. (consideration: CR H3477-3479)
+- 2014-05-07 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+83.
+- 2014-05-07 — Mrs. Miller (MI) moved to suspend the rules and agree to the resolution.
+- 2014-05-07 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3478)
+- 2014-05-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3478)